pcingola/DocsAndNotes/machine_learning/random_forests/README.md

 Ref: [Fast.ai: Performance, Validation and model interpretation](http://course18.fast.ai/lessonsml1/lesson3.html)
 - Profiling on Jupiter notebooks: `%time function()`, `%prun function()` runs into the profiler
 - Calculate the variance of the estimators (i.e. all trees) to have an estimate of the "confidence" the model has in the predicted value.
+- Feature importance:
+	- How to calculate: Create a predictor, take the variable to analyze and randomly shuffle the values in the trainig set, calculate how much the prediction is degraded (compare to the original unshuffled dataset).
+The higher the differece, the more important the variable is.
+	- You can use "feature importance" to remove unnecesary variables (when plotting the feature importance curve, remove variables after the curve flattens)
+	- You can also use to find "data leakage" (which might indicate problems with the raining dataset)
+	- Removing unnecesary variables, you might reduce feature co-linearity.

 - Predict the test dataset: Create a dataset having the training set and the test set, add a columnt "is_test" and try to predict that column.
 If you can do a decent prediction, this means that the train and test datasets are like "time sequences" and have some sort of cutting point.
 	- You can run a feature importance analysis to find out what the "time" dependent variables are, and drop the variables from the input.